-U.S. Senate's Grassley sets Saturday deadline for Kavanaugh accuser: New York Times
+Supreme Court nominee Kavanaugh's accuser tentatively agrees to testify on Thursday: media

+WASHINGTON (Reuters) - A woman who has accused U.S. Supreme Court nominee Brett Kavanaugh of sexual assault has tentatively agreed to testify before a Senate panel on Thursday, according to media reports.

+The agreement is in the works for California professor Christine Blasey Ford to possibly testify on Thursday, but details have yet to be finalized, CNN and other media reported late on Saturday.
+The report said that her lawyers will talk again on Sunday with Senate officials.

-WASHINGTON (Reuters) - U.S. Senate Judiciary Committee Chairman Chuck Grassley set a Saturday afternoon deadline for a woman accusing Supreme Court nominee Brett Kavanaugh of sexual assault to decide if and how she will testify, the New York Times reported.
+U.S. Senate Judiciary Committee Chairman Chuck Grassley had set a Saturday afternoon deadline for Ford, who has accused Kavanaugh of sexual assaulting her at a high school party 36 years ago, to decide whether and how she will testify.

+“Dr. Ford accepts the committee’s request to provide her first-hand knowledge of Brett Kavanaugh’s sexual misconduct next week,” Debra Katz and Lisa Banks, Ford’s attorneys, said in a statement.
+“We are hopeful that we can reach agreement on details.”

+The news site Politico cited a source as saying representatives of Ford and the committee would talk on Sunday to work out the specifics of her testimony.

+Senator Orrin Hatch, a member of the Republican-controlled Judiciary committee, also expressed skepticism.

+“Worth noting that this is exactly where we were on Monday morning,” he said on Twitter.
+“Without agreeing to a date, time, and terms we are no closer to hearing from Dr. Ford then we were when her lawyers said Dr. Ford was willing to testify during their media tour 6 days ago.”

-The Committee had delayed a vote on Kavanaugh’s confirmation after California professor Christine Blasey Ford’s allegations emerged last week, and her lawyers and committee staff were negotiating the conditions of her testimony.
+The committee had delayed a vote on Kavanaugh’s confirmation after Ford’s allegations emerged last week and her lawyers were negotiating with committee staff the conditions of her testimony.

+White House spokeswoman Kupec said in a statement late on Saturday that the four other people said to have been at the party have “provided statements to the Senate Judiciary Committee denying any knowledge of the incident or even having attended such a party”.

-Approval of Kavanaugh would cement conservative control of the Supreme Court and advance a White House effort to tilt the American judiciary farther to the right.
+Confirming Kavanaugh’s nomination would cement conservative control of the Supreme Court and advance a White House effort to tilt the American judiciary farther to the right.

-Grassley gave Ford’s attorneys until 2:30 p.m.
-EST to negotiate the terms of her testimony to the committee next week, the Times reported, citing an email he sent to her lawyers.

-Earlier in the night, Grassley said on Twitter that he had granted an extension to Ford after a 10 p.m.
-(0200 GMT Saturday) deadline he set to reach a deal with Ford’s lawyers had passed.

-“Judge Kavanaugh I just granted another extension to Dr. Ford to decide if she wants to proceed (with) the statement she made last week to testify to the Senate,” Grassley wrote on Twitter.
-“She should decide so we can move on.
-I want to hear her.
-I hope you understand.
-It’s not my normal approach to be indecisive.”

-Grassley had said earlier that the panel would hold a vote on Kavanaugh’s confirmation on Monday unless a deal was reached with Ford’s lawyers by Friday night’s deadline.

-In an email to judiciary committee staff, Ford’s lawyer Debra Katz called the deadline “aggressive and artificial.”
+Grassley had said earlier that the panel would vote on Kavanaugh’s confirmation on Monday unless a deal was reached with Ford’s lawyers by a Friday night deadline.
+Katz had said the deadline was “aggressive and artificial.”

 “Your cavalier treatment of a sexual assault survivor who has been doing her best to cooperate with the Committee is completely inappropriate,” Katz added.